 "I prepare myself by doing weights and yoga and skeet shooting.
 I have great strength behind me.
 A billion fans will follow me on television.
 And soon we will have a Grand Prix in India too".

-At Jordan he brought not only the reputation of being a determined driver who makes few mistakes, but also a nice dowry of 6.000.000 euros, thanks to a sponsor.
-Minardi did not get very far in hiring drivers, which was obviously also determined by the dollar purse they had to offer.
+Narain's team-mate will be Portuguese Tiago Monteiro, the same age as the Indian, with a Swiss degree in Hotel Management.
+Unlike the majority of drivers who have come to Formula 1, he has never driven karts.
+As a young man, he raced motorbikes, then started with Formula 3, raced in America in Emerson Fittipaldi's team, with Porsches, in Formula Nissan.
+At Jordan, he brought not only the reputation of being a determined driver who makes few mistakes but also a nice endowment of 6.000.000 euros, thanks to a sponsor.
+Minardi did not get very far in hiring drivers, which was obviously also determined by the bag of dollars they had to offer.
 Dutchman Christijan Albers, 25, is a young man who has won a lot in German Formula 3.
-A pupil of former World Champion Keke Rosbeiw, he has also established himself among the best in the DTM, Germany's super touring car championship crowded with former champions also from Formula 1.
+A pupil of former World Champion Keke Rosberg, he has also established himself among the best in DTM, Germany's Super Touring Championship, crowded with former champions also from Formula 1.
 The second driver is 24-year-old Austrian Patrick Friesacher from Wolfsburg.
 A few years ago his compatriot Gerhard Berger pointed him out as one of the most promising youngsters.
 In 1997 he broke his leg in karting and remained for several weeks first in hospital, then in a wheelchair.

 "I learnt to fight.
 I always carry with me the biography of Lance Armstrong, who is a great example of a champion".